The Hunt (1/5)

 Kroe raised his spear.

-He could attempt to get in close and land a physical blow, but the quickest way to incapacitate his foe would be to simply lob the sharp javelin at it.
-He didn’t debate very long on which choice to make, as he knew he needed to finish this kill as fast as possible and get home to celebrate and prepare for tomorrow’s ceremony.
+He could attempt to get in close and land a physical blow, but the quickest way to incapacitate his foe would be to simply lob the sharp javelin at it, piercing a vital organ.
+He didn’t debate very long on which option to choose, as he knew he needed to finish this kill as fast as possible and get home to celebrate and prepare for tomorrow’s ceremony.

-In a single motion, Kroe drew his arm back and threw the streamlined killing device straight at the large canine.
-What Kroe didn’t compensate for, however, was that the shaft of the spear itself was crafted from a long branch that had not been quite perfectly linear.
+In a single motion, Kroe drew his arm back and hurled the streamlined killing device straight at the large canine’s heart.
+What Kroe didn’t compensate for, however, was the shaft of the spear he had crafted earlier not being perfectly linear.
 And upon release from his hand, it waned through the air, redirecting itself, and missing the beast’s torso entirely, instead lodging itself into the hind leg of the massive wolf.

-The Howlrunner cried out in pain and turned to face it’s attacker in a sharp movement.
+The Howlrunner cried out in pain and sharply turned to face it’s attacker.
 It dropped it’s head down to the ground as it snarled, and Kroe was barely given any time to react before the creature had lunged an insurmountable distance forward from it’s perch.

-Kroe suddenly felt his arm in the beast’s mouth, dozens of needle like fangs sunk their way into the flesh of his upper arm.
-He had never felt such pain, and for a moment he experienced a tinge of fear.
-But the adrenaline from the acia blend finally kicked in and he felt a crashing wave of invigoration and stamina begin to surge through his veins.
+Kroe suddenly felt his arm in the beast’s mouth, dozens of needle like fangs sinking their way into the flesh of his upper arm.
+He had never felt a pain quite like it, and for a moment, he experienced a tinge of panic.
+But the adrenaline from the acia blend finally kicked in, and he felt a crashing wave of invigoration and stamina begin to surge through his veins.

-The Drabatan hunter forced his fist to connect square with the creatures eye and it loosened it’s toothy grip just enough to allow Kroe to tear his arm away, unfortunately turning the needle like incisions into deep gashes during the process.
+The Drabatan hunter forced his fist to connect square with the Howlrunner’s eye, the creature loosening it’s toothy grip just enough to allow Kroe to tear his arm away, unfortunately turning the needle like incisions into deep gashes during the process.

-Still, he was free, and he lunged for the spear, trying to dislodge it from the creature’s thigh.
+Still, he was free, and he lunged for the spear, trying to dislodge it from the canine’s thigh.
 He felt the stick snap, and he saw the tip of the spear still plunged deep into the animals hide as it tried to put some distance between itself and it’s surprise attacker.
+That weapon really had not been his best work…

-Kroe crossed the spearhead off as a lost cause, and tried to think of a different method to kill the beast, but the acia mixture in his blood was forcing his brain to run rampant.
+Kroe crossed the spearhead off as a lost cause, and tried to think of a different method to kill the beast, but the acia mixture in his blood was forcing his brain to run rampant, an unfortunate side-effect of the vivifying concoction.

 Kroe waited until the beast was about an arm’s length away, and it had placed it’s front paw down on mossy ground inches away from his own feet, before shifting his body to the side.